Health drink: unforgettable taste, charming aroma, and colossal benefits!

 It’s worth starting with a small amount to track your reactions to thyme.
 You can drink one cup of tea with this plant per day for 14 days (for 0.5 liters of water, no more than ½ teaspoon of dry grass with your favorite green or black tea).
 In other cases, it is necessary to consult a doctor before use.

-In 1/4 tbsp. of water, pour 1 tsp. of dry thyme.
+In 1/4 tbsp. of water, pour 1 tsp. of dry “garden herb”.
 Bring to a boil and let it brew for 10 minutes.
 Pour into a cup, a fraction of boiling water, wait for another 5-7 minutes, and strain.
 Fragrant tea is ready!

-Put 3 tsp. of black tea and 2 tsp. of dried thyme in a teapot, pour boiling water and let it brew.
+Put 3 tsp. of black tea and 2 tsp. of dried Lamiaceae in a teapot, pour boiling water, and let it brew.
 Add sugar or honey to taste.

 Mix thyme with mint and oregano in equal proportions.
 Put 1 tbsp. of this mixture in a teapot, pour boiling water, and let it brew.
 Such a drink is an ambulance for neuroses, insomnia, mood swings, and increased fatigue.